nicolairobles/DAT-NYC-37/lessons/lesson-09/readme.md

 2. How complicated could this if-else classifier be to be _completely_ accurate?
 How many if-else statements would you need, or nested if-else statements, in order to get the classifier 100% accurate?
 (The above uses a count of 2).
 3. **RECALL** Which if-else classifier would work better against iris data that it hasn't seen?
 Why is that the case?

-> Instructor Note: See [solution code](./code/solution-code/solution-code-8.ipynb) for more detail.

 ---